Systematic Evaluation of Time-Frequency Features for Binaural Sound Source Localization

 We also use three test sets in our experiments.
 The first is a speech-only test set, TSP--SSL, generated using the same procedure but with subjects H7--H10.
 To avoid using the same content, we ensured that speakers from the TSP dataset did not overlap across the training, validation, and test sets.
 The TSP--SSL test set includes 10,656 recordings.
 The second test set is the localization sensitivity subset from the SynBAD dataset \cite{panah2025binaqual}, which contains a variety of natural (e.g., castanets) and synthetic (e.g., pink noise) content spatialized using HRIRs from subject D2 of the SADIE database.
 This set has a variable angular resolution that becomes coarser toward the periphery, aligned with the characteristics of human perceptual localization accuracy, which is highest in the frontal region.
 It includes 11,500 recordings, and we refer to it as SynBAD--Var.
 The third test set is derived from the same content as SynBAD--Var, but rendered at a uniform 5° resolution across both azimuth and elevation.
 This test set includes 16,560 recordings, and we refer to it as SynBAD--Fix.
 We use the TSP--SSL as an in-domain test set and both SynBAD sets as out-of-domain sets.

 As mentioned above, the data in all sets cover the full azimuthal range (0° -- 360°).
 We map azimuth angles to the frontal plane (-90° -- 90°) by wrapping angles appropriately.
 All sets were originally sampled at 48 kHz but were resampled to 16 kHz for processing.
-The generated datasets will be published upon paper acceptance.
+The datasets are available online\footnote{\url{https://zenodo.org/records/20355674}}.